Albumin is a protein made by the liver. A serum albumin test measures the amount of this protein in the clear liquid portion of the blood.

 How to Prepare for the Test

-The health care provider will tell you if you need to stop taking any drugs that may affect the test.
-Drugs that can increase albumin levels include anabolic steroids, androgens, growth hormone, and insulin.
+The health care provider may tell you to temporarily stop taking certain medicines that can affect the test.
+Drugs that can increase albumin levels include:

 Why the Test is Performed